latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Eviction prevention is one service.
+Various groups coordinate resources too.
+Emergency grant money to delay or stop the eviction is one service from homeless prevention partners of Help Hope Home, a regional non-profit.
 This will prevent struggling families and individuals from becoming homeless.
-When applying for this form of assistance, an interview will take place with the tenant.
+When applying for this form of emergency financial assistance, an interview will take place with the tenant.

 If a tenant is in rent arrears, and this caused the landlord to send a pay or quit notice, then the assistance for stopping the eviction is more limited.
 While Emergency Solution Grants (ESG) can help, this form of financial aid is limited.
 The funds often run out.
 Also, the applicant needs to be able to pay future costs so they are not back in the same situation the following month.

-Evictions can also be caused by unpaid utility bills.
+Evictions can also be caused by unpaid utility bills, and financial help is offered to tenants in the Las Vegas region for those costs.
 The McKinney Veto Act will consider a family to be homeless if they do not have electricity or water service.
 So some of the grants available in Clark County Nevada may be able to pay a portion of utilities.
 Or a Continuum of Care affiliated agency may try to help the client enter into a payment plan with their provider.

-In order to receive help from the Emergency Food and Shelter Program, the applicant needs to also show they are otherwise stable.
+In order to receive help from the ESG program in Clark County or some other organization, the applicant needs to also show they are otherwise stable.
 This means they need to show they could sustain a lease agreement in private market housing with only very little support from a Las Vegas agency.

 Based on qualifications and government funding levels, Emergency Solutions Grants may help residents that were evicted in the past or have other challenges similar to these instances.
 If there is money provided, it is limited and can be used for some or all of the following costs.